salsabil213/Student-Performance-Prediction-and-Analysis-/README.md

 2. Open one of the notebooks and start running cells like you’re on a coding speedrun.
 3. Tweak, analyze, predict, and take all the credit when it works. 🎉

-## 🤝 Contributing
-Want to make this repo even cooler?
-Here’s how:
-1. Fork it like you mean it.
-2. Create a new branch because